MEDROXYPROGESTERONE ACETATE injection, suspension

 Contraceptive Injection

 Read this Patient Information carefully before you decide if Medroxyprogesterone Acetate (MPA) Injectable Suspension, USP is right for you.
-This information does not take the place of talking with your gynecologist or other healthcare provider who specializes in women's health.
-If you have any questions about MPA Injectable Suspension, USP, ask your healthcare provider.
+This information does not take the place of talking with your gynecologist or other healthcare professional who specializes in women's health.
+If you have any questions about MPA Injectable Suspension, USP, ask your healthcare professional.
 You should also learn about other birth control methods to choose the one that is best for you.

 What is the most important information I should know about MPA Injectable Suspension, USP?